redis/redis-doc/commands/xrange.md

 ```

 And so forth.
 Eventually this will allow to visit all the entries in the
 stream.
-Obviously we can start the iteration from any ID, or even from
+Obviously, we can start the iteration from any ID, or even from
 a specific time, by providing a given incomplete start ID.
-Moreover we
+Moreover, we
 can limit the iteration to a given ID or time, by providing an end
 ID or incomplete ID instead of `+`.

 The command `XREAD` is also able to iterate the stream.
-The command `XREVRANGE` can iterate the stream in the reverse way, from
+The command `XREVRANGE` can iterate the stream reverse, from higher IDs
-higher IDs (or times) to lower IDs (or times).
+(or times) to lower IDs (or times).

 ## Fetching single items

-If you look for an `XGET` command you'll be disappointed, because `XRANGE`
+If you look for an `XGET` command you'll be disappointed because `XRANGE`
 is effectively the way to go in order to fetch a single entry from a
 stream.
 All you have to do is to specify the ID two times in the arguments
 of XRANGE: